Results 1 to 2 of 2

 Defensive tackle: This is a strong year for the position in the draft, and the Rams could be tempted, especially if they trade out of the second overall pick in the first round.
 Fred Robbins could be a salary-cap casualty.
 The other main players in the rotation last season were Justin Bannan, Gary Gibson and Darell Scott.

 Cornerback: Injury questions muddle the evaluation of this position goring forward.
 Ron Bartell was cleared to play late in the season after suffering a broken bone in his neck in the first game.
 Bradley Fletcher suffered a torn ACL in October during the team's bye, and it's unknown when he will be cleared to play.
 Jerome Murphy missed the entire season with a broken ankle suffered early in training camp.
 It has been a popular notion to link potential free-agent cornerback Cortland Finnegan to the Rams because he played for Fisher in Tennessee.
-However, the price tag could be very high for Finnegan.
+However, the price tag could be very high for Finnegan.:ramlogo:

 Re: St. Louis Rams Team Report